f-tommy/SeaGapDocs/tutorialmcmcpvg.md

 Note that it is plausible to adjust the pertubation widths as the acceptance ratio is ~23 % when sampling multiple parameters ([Gelman et al., 1996](https://global.oup.com/academic/product/bayesian-statistics-5-9780198523567?cc=jp&lang=en&#))

 @@importantv
-fno6: Data residuals including the NTD and gradient effects ("residual\_grad.out" in default)
+fno6: Data residuals including the NTD and gradient effects ("residual\_grad.out" by default)
 @@

 The effects of the modeled NTD and gradients on the data residuals are shown.